 However, putting aside all the impressive effects and animation on display, there’s so much to admire just from the live-action segments.
 The film creates a lived-in breathable atmosphere, and there’s so much personality on display.
 When Eddie arrives in his wife’s rundown-bar, it feels like you walked into one of many reoccurring days in the lives of these people.
 Regular customers are on a first-name bases with the owners, and you instantly get this community sense that everyone knows each other.
 There’s also a number of adult jokes that went over my head as a kid, and not just innuendos, but pop-cultural references that are more accessible to adult viewers … “Say Hello Harvey!”.
 Although, there are still plenty of innuendos for adults to laugh at … and I always laughed at Jessica Rabbits “Booby-Trap”.
 It’s also cool as an adult noticing the select real world parallels laced throughout the story.
 For example, the Ink and Paint Club, where Toons serve humans, but aren’t allowed to watch the performances is influenced by New York’s 1920’s Cotton Club.
 Also, the villains plan to construct a Free-Way was influenced by the downfall of the Pacific Electric Railway in the 1940’s.
 Aside from all that, there’s so much beauty in the filmmaking on display that I really admire viewing through an adult lens.

-While my favorite sense as a kid was the Toon Town segment, my favorite scene as an adult is simply the moment focusing on Eddies Desk.
+While my favorite scene as a kid was the Toon Town segment, my favorite scene as an adult is simply the moment focusing on Eddies Desk.
 This is a perfect example of a filmmaker using the camera as a means to tell the story.
 Not a single word is verbally spoken, yet this little scene speaks a thousand words, and gives great insight to our lead character.
 He’s looking through photos tied into his current assignment, then stumbles upon old vacation photos, he’s smiling, but then he comes across a photo of him with his late brother, and the look on his face is a perfect example of why Bob Hoskins was such an important casting choice for this movie, as his reaction conveys everything you need.
 The camera then pans over to the desk, the pile-up of dust tells us it hasn’t been touched once, we then see in another photo that Eddie and his brother were once circus performers … which will explain Eddies acrobatics during the climax.
 We also see that they were the silly members of a police force, and we see little snippets of all the cases they took helping other Toons … and on a side note, who else wants to know more about “Goofy on Spy Charges” ... that's hilarious.
 This is simply visual storytelling at its finest, and it makes the backstory exposition during the theater sequence feel both earned and satisfying.
 Alan Silvestri’s music score also caries so much emotion, and triggers so much nostalgia.
 I’ve loved smooth Jaz my whole life, and Alan Silvestri’s music balled for Eddie Valiant in “Who Framed Roger Rabbit” has always had a special place in my heart.

 Let’s finally talk about the exciting climax at the ACME Warehouse, which is absolutely the icing on the cake.
 It’s really no surprise that a bad guy named Judge Doom has a Doom’s Day machine, one that will erase Toon Town off the map, leaving space enough for the villains to expand their vision of transportation.